- What is a Lipoma?

 Metabolism and Lipoma

 Various veterinarians believe that the risk that your dog will develop a lipoma directly correlates to the ability of your pup’s body to metabolize fat.
 This is apparent as lipomas, both big and plentiful, are common among dogs that are fat, skinny, or neutered.
-Dogs that have less active metabolism are more susceptible to lipomas, as their body is not able to metabolize fat properly which makes them more vulnerable to lipomas.
+Overweight Dogs that have less active metabolism are more susceptible to lipomas, as their body is not able to metabolize fat properly which makes them more vulnerable to lipomas.

 Diagnosing and Treating Lipomas

 As simple as it may seem, diagnosing a lipoma can be quite a challenge for a veterinarian.
 Seeing how most lipomas can possibly be cancerous, veterinarians leave no stone unturned when it comes to their treatment.
 There is a multitude of different steps that a veterinarian takes in order to ensure that the lipoma that your dog has is not one that can potentially be harmful to them.
 Most of the time, if your veterinarian finds that the tumor that they have is not cancerous, they will advise against removing it as it can possibly cause damage to the well being of your four-legged companions.

 In order to diagnose the tumor, the veterinarian will resort to one of the three or all three procedures.
 All of these procedures will check to see whether or not your dog has a cancerous tumor or not.
 The first of these checks will be a fine needle aspirate, where the veterinarian will insert a fine needle into the lump and collect a sample of the mass to be tested.

 It is a form of biopsy which will help them study the sample and rule out the risk of cancer.
 It is a very safe procedure and there have never been any life-threatening complications to any animal.